EU regulation on preventing pellet losses to reduce microplastic pollution

 Challenge

-The current proposals (16 October 2023) are the first attempt to regulate specifically to prevent pellet loss.
-However to be effective these proposals must be strengthened to apply to the whole plastic pellet supply chain with the current proposal containing loop holes for businesses handling under 1,000 tonnes of plastic pellets per year.
+The proposal regulations (16 October 2023) were the first attempt to regulate specifically to prevent pellet loss.
+However to be effective these proposals must be strengthened to apply to the whole plastic pellet supply chain with the proposal containing loop holes for businesses handling under 1,000 tonnes of plastic pellets per year.

 Current Activity